Surgical Technologist Education, Schools, and Career Overview

 Surgical technologists are healthcare professionals very few patients remember encountering.
 This is because surgical technologists only see patients immediately before they are put under anesthesia for surgery.
 Although this is not a highly visible profession, the importance of the role surgical technologists play preparing for and assisting the physician in surgery cannot be underestimated.
-Let’s explore this exciting profession further.

 To put it simply, surgical technologists assist surgeons during surgical procedures.
 These professionals work under the supervision of the surgeon to ensure that all the sterile and non-sterile equipment function properly.
 Surgical technologists also possess expertise in the application of sterile techniques and combine that knowledge with understanding the human anatomy, physiology and surgical procedures in order to facilitate the surgeon’s performance.